Saybrook College: Saybrook strip song

+we are Saybrook — watch us strip!

 Heads and Deans

-Elisha Atkins was a beloved master who served for 10 years from 1975-1985, and frequently welcomed students into his quarters for 1x1 socializing and intimate small group teas with the many famous and inspiring global citizens who cycled through Yale.
-After his tenure, he was replaced by Ann Ameling, who received accolades for being the first female master of Saybrook, but also got huge demerits for her perceived coldness toward students relative to her predecessor, and also for her shutting down, with no appeal, the venerable Saybrook tradition of Stickball, played in the lower courtyard for many decades before her arrival.
+Elisha Atkins served as master of the college from 1975 to 1985, followed by Ann Ameling, the first female master of Saybrook.

 Antonio Lasaga, a highly regarded geochemist, began a term as master in 1996.
-His service abruptly ended in 1998 when the FBI searched his house for a collection of child pornography, and in 2002 he was given a 20-year jail sentence for the sexual assault of a child.
-Mary Miller, a scholar of Mesoamerican art, was appointed Master in 1999 to restore the college's structure and morale.
-After a nine-year term, Miller was appointed Dean of Yale College in December 2008.
-Her husband, Edward Kamens, served as interim Master before Paul Hudak was appointed to a five-year term.
+His service abruptly ended in 1998 when the Federal Bureau of Investigation (FBI) searched his house for a collection of child pornography, and in 2002 he was given a 20-year jail sentence for the sexual assault of a child.
+Mary Miller, a scholar of Mesoamerican art, was appointed master in 1999 to restore the college's structure and morale.
+After a nine-year term, Miller was appointed dean of Yale College in December 2008.
+Her husband, Edward Kamens, served as interim master.

 In the fall of 2009, computer science professor Paul Hudak became the ninth master of Saybrook.
-One of the designers of the Haskell programming language, Hudak was well known for his prowess in programming languages.
-A jazz pianist, Hudak combined his interest in programming languages and music to do work in Haskore, a programming language used for sound production.
-Beyond computer science, Hudak was an avid sports fan, and was head coach of Hamden High's women's lacrosse team for eight years.
+A programming language designer, and jazz pianist, a co-designer of the language Haskell, Hudak did work in the language Haskore, which is used for sound production.
+He was head coach of Hamden High's women's lacrosse team for eight years.
 He was married to Cathy Van Dyke, and had two daughters, Cris Hudak and Jen Hudak.
 He was also the only Master of Saybrook to have participated in the Saybrook Strip.
-In November 2010 Paul Hudak took a medical leave of absence from Yale, and former Saybrook Master Edward Kamens agreed to serve as interim master until Hudak returned at the beginning of the 2011-2012 school year.
-Hudak eventually resigned from the mastership and died three months later.
+In November 2010, Hudak took a medical leave of absence; Kamens served again as interim master until Hudak returned at the start of the 2011–2012 school year.
+Hudak resigned from the mastership and died three months later.

-Christine Muller, a professor of American Studies, replaced longtime Saybrook dean Paul McKinley after the 2011-2012 academic year.

 In 2016, the title of "Master" was changed to "Head of College".